 Under Virginia law, bicycles are considered vehicles and subject to the same laws as cars.
 This means you must follow all traffic laws and road markings, including stopping at stop signs, red lights, etc. You are to ride on the right side of the road, going with the flow of traffic.
 Also, remember that it is illegal to wear headphones while riding a bicycle.
 Same as pedestrians, bicyclists should never assume a car can see them.
 As a matter of safety, bicyclists should yield to cars if there is any chance of confusion as to who has right of way, simply because in a collision with a car you will be the one gravely injured.
 It is always better to be safe than right.
 Drivers should be sure to keep an eye out for bicyclists and give them a wide berth whenever the road allows.

 If you have been injured in a car accident due to the negligence of another, the aftermath can be a confusing process.
 You're hurt, your life's routine disrupted, and you don't know the correct procedures to protect your rights.
+You may need a personal injury law firm.
 Feel free to review the information we have on our website to gain a better understanding or call our office at (757) 453-7579